Skip to main content

 Enter an amount that exceeds the balance

-Select the payment method and enter an amount greater than what the customer owes.
+Select the invoice and payment method, then enter an amount greater than what the customer owes.
 An amber overpayment prompt will appear showing the excess amount.Overpayment prompt with tip or credit options

 3